-Findings for which degradations may impact the transient combustible will be based on the requirements in the plant’s written policies regarding transient combustible storage.
-Items of interest in regard to transient combustible are considered to be relatively low flashpoint flammable and combustible liquids, self-igniting combustibles, evidence of smoking in a non-smoking area, and unapproved heaters or heat sources.
-The relatively low flashpoint flammable and combustible liquids are those liquids with flashpoints below 200°F and include lass I liquids (flashpoint 73°F - 100°F), lass II liquids (flashpoint 100°F - 140°F), and lass IIIA liquids (140°F - 200°F).
+Findings for which degradations may impact the transient combustible FIF will be based on the requirements in the plant’s written policies regarding transient combustible storage.
+Items of interest in regard to transient combustible FIF are considered to be relatively low flashpoint flammable and combustible liquids, self-igniting combustibles, evidence of smoking in a non-smoking area, and unapproved heaters or heat sources.
+The relatively low flashpoint flammable and combustible liquids are those liquids with flashpoints below 200°F and include Class I liquids (flashpoint 73°F - 100°F), Class II liquids (flashpoint 100°F - 140°F), and Class IIIA liquids (140°F - 200°F).
 The selection of 200°F was based on limiting flammable/combustible liquids to those liquids that could result in a flash fire because of their proximity to a heat or ignition source.
 Combustible liquids with flashpoints over 200°F are more likely to require actual contact or close proximity to an ignition source similar to ordinary solid combustibles.
 In addition, the “low flashpoint” liquids have to be in unapproved containers and unattended to qualify as a high degradation.
-Low flashpoint liquids above the amount specified in the plant’s storage policies but in approved containers will be considered a low degradation and will not affect the transient combustible .
+Low flashpoint liquids above the amount specified in the plant’s storage policies but in approved containers will be considered a low degradation and will not affect the transient combustible FIF.
 However, such a finding may increase combustible loading assumptions for fire modeling.

 Other findings that would result in high degradations are self-igniting combustibles in unapproved containers that are not being attended; evidence of smoking materials in a non-smoking area; and unapproved heaters and heat sources.
 All high degradations findings will increase the transient FIF for the fire area in which they are found by a factor of 3.
-The multiplication factor is based on
+The multiplication factor is based on engineering judgement.

 Another type of finding that may be associated with transient combustibles is discovering combustibles outside of approved locations or inside unapproved locations.
 However, if such findings do not involve combustible liquids with flashpoints under 200°F, they should be treated under combustible loading considerations and/or by adding to the continuity of combustibles.